Proletariat: Classic liberal view

 In the early 19th century, many Western European liberal scholars—who dealt with social sciences and economics—pointed out the socio-economic similarities of the modern rapidly growing industrial worker class and the classic proletarians.
-One of the earliest analogies can be found in the 1807 paper of French philosopher and political scientist Hugues Felicité Robert de Lamennais.
-Later it was translated to English with the title "Modern Slavery".
+One of the earliest analogies comparing workers to the "slaves" of the Roman period can be found in the 1839 work by French philosopher and political scientist Felicité Robert de Lamennais, De l'esclavage moderne.
+It was translated to English and published the following year with the title "Modern Slavery".
+He wrote, "The proletarian is one who lives by his labor, and who could not live unless he did labor. [...]
+The necessity of living makes the laborer dependent upon the capitalist, irremediably his subject: because in the purse of the one is the other’s life."

 Swiss liberal economist and historian Jean Charles Léonard de Sismondi was the first to apply the proletariat term to the working class created under capitalism, and whose writings were frequently cited by Karl Marx.
 Marx most likely encountered the term while studying the works of Sismondi.